openfoodfacts/openfoodfacts-apirestpython/README.md

 skip=         | 0                | skips the specified number of products returned count=        | 0                | if 1 then returns the number of rows
-short=        | 0                | Filters rows retrieved, make it faster for lists for example, if 1 columns projection on `code`, `lang` and `product_name` q    =        | none             | search text on indexed fields
+short=        | 0                | Filters rows retrieved, make it faster for lists for example, if 1 columns projection on `code`, `lang` and `product_name` q=            | none             | search text on indexed fields

 ### Indexed fields

-Some fields are described here : https://world.openfoodfacts.org/data/data-fields.txt
+Some fields are described here: https://world.openfoodfacts.org/data/data-fields.txt

 ### Example
 **Request**